 NEPS – Dia Gainor reported that NASEMSO is working with NHTSA OEMS on 2018-19 plans for projects addressing trauma and time-sensitive emergencies, a modified national EMS assessment and workforce attrition.

 National Collaborative for Bio-Preparedness – Joe Ferrell indicated that 10 states have signed on, with several more to join shortly.
-The South region as six of the 10.
+The South region has six of the 10.
 Data is being delivered and reports are being generated.
 Biospatial is hosting tonight’s Presidents Reception.

 SOP Model Revision – Dia indicated that a public comment period is open.